SERVICING QUEENSLAND

 Undertaking protected plant surveys often requires a high level of knowledge in plant ecology and taxonomy.
 Threatened plants are often difficult to find and may only be detectable at certain times of the year.
 All botanists at 4 Elements Consulting are suitably qualified to undertake Protected Plant Surveys so the process can be completed correctly the first time.

 Not all Protected Plant Surveys locate protected plants.
 If your project is mapped as being within the trigger area you may not necessarily have protected plants that require management.
-An experienced and qualified botanist can undertake a time efficient survey to determine this and submit a report to the department that no protected plants were detected.
+An experienced and qualified botanist can undertake a time-efficient survey to determine this and submit a report to the department that no protected plants were detected

 Key relevant project experience

-Past completed Protect Plant Survey projects:
+Past completed Protected Plant Survey projects:

 Why Choose 4 Elements Consulting